Nameo91/CV/README.md

 _Pharmacy Assistant technical officer_

 Responsible for pharmaceutical stock to maintain streamlined inventory and low overhaed
+ - Creating metrics tracking how many medicines were required by different units in the hospital
+ - Maintaining ward stock level by filling the drug cupboard and returning any incorrect or defected products
  - Checking pharmaceutical stock to access inventory level by regular stock taking and filing related document
+ - Supplying emergency medications
  - Minimised ward stock being expired off by less than 5 %

 **Unichem Lunn Ave / Auckland, New Zealand** (June 2020 to Nov 2021)